Minnesota Timberwolves failed move to New Orleans

-Relocation speculation
+Move speculation

 By the 1994 NBA All-Star Game, there was speculation as to whether or not the Timberwolves would remain in Minneapolis following the 1994–95 season.
 On February 11, 1994, NBA commissioner David Stern announced that he and his representatives would serve as mediators in an effort to resolve issues related to the debt owed on the Target Center, the Timberwolves home arena.
 The Timberwolves ownership was seeking a public or private entity to purchase the $73 million remaining on the arena's mortgage; otherwise, the team would be sold and in all likelihood moved from Minnesota.
-Although mediation talks were just beginning to keep the team in place, by the following week it was revealed that ownership had met with representatives from San Diego, Nashville and New Orleans to discuss the potential relocation of the franchise.
-By late February, New Orleans emerged as the likely city for the team to relocate to if a deal could not be reached to keep the team in Minneapolis.
-This became the case after the potential ownership group Top Rank (as headlined by Fred Hofheinz and Bob Arum) signed a letter of intent to purchase the team and move it to New Orleans if debt issues at the Target Center were not resolved.
+Although mediation talks were just beginning to keep the team in place, by the following week it was revealed that ownership had met with representatives from San Diego, Nashville and New Orleans to discuss the franchise's potential move.
+By late February, New Orleans emerged as the team's likely new home if a deal could not be reached to keep the team in Minneapolis.
+The potential ownership group Top Rank (headlined by Fred Hofheinz and Bob Arum) signed a letter of intent to purchase the team and move it to New Orleans if debt issues at the Target Center were not resolved.

-Although a potential local ownership group was identified in late February, local opposition to a perceived bailout of multi-millionaire ownership began to take hold.
-A citizens opposition group called Don't Target Us (referencing the Target Center in their name) formed to voice their opposition to a public purchase of the facility.
-Additionally, polling at the time showed support for public intervention as being unfavorable with 60 percent of those polled being against intervention.
+Local opposition grew to a perceived bailout of multi-millionaire ownership.
+A citizens opposition group called Don't Target Us (alluding to the Target Center) formed to oppose a public purchase of the facility, and a poll showed that 60 percent of the public opposed intervention.
 However, support for intervention on the arena issue began to take shape as well, with several at the local and state level stating their intention to make a deal happen.
 Additionally, businesses near the arena started a campaign to keep the team in Minneapolis.

-While political maneuvering was continuing in Minnesota, by early April it was reported that Nashville had become favored over New Orleans the Timberwolves' relocation.
+While political maneuvering was continuing in Minnesota, by early April it was reported that Nashville had become favored over New Orleans the Timberwolves' move.
 The Nashville offer became the preferred option as it included $80 million for the franchise from Gaylord Entertainment and an additional $20 million to be paid to the city of Minneapolis to pay down debt at the Target Center.
-New Orleans later reemerged as the lead candidate for relocation by the end of April when Top Rank announced a purchase price of $152.5 million.
+New Orleans later reemerged as the lead candidate for moving by the end of April when Top Rank announced a purchase price of $152.5 million.
 By early May, the Minnesota state legislature approved a bill that would use public funds to purchase the Target Center for $48 million.
 The purchase by the state was contingent on ownership agreeing to keep the franchise in the arena for 30 years.
-However, ownership could not find a local suitor willing to pay what Top Rank had offered for the franchise setting the stage for relocation.
+However, owners could not find a local suitor willing to pay what Top Rank had offered for the franchise, setting the stage for a move.